Alexhuszagh/autocom/README.md

 AutoCOM is a modern COM interface library for C++11.
 AutoCOM supports both compile-time interface binding, or use of a dispatcher interface at run-time, with either MSVC or MinGW.

-AutoCOM believes that resource initialization is StringPtracqusition.
+AutoCOM believes that resource initialization is acqusition.
 The COM interface is initialized on a per-thread basis during object construction, and uninitialized when the last object destructor is called.

 **Compile-Time**